 It takes a lot of time…let me repeat that…A LOT OF TIME…to learn what your voice can do and what it can’t.
 It takes a lot of personal training to develop your signature voice.
 My vocal style is so incredibly different now from what it was years ago because it takes so much time to learn what it is that one can do well.
 And what the current trends are in the voice business.

 Let me come back to a stage and screen analogy.
-They don’t call them stage talents or movie talents.
+They don’t call them stage talents or screen talents.
 They call them actors.
 They’re all talents; it’s how they use that talent to act that sets them apart.
-The same thing is true with voice work.
+The same thing is true with voiceovers.
+It is HOW we use our voice that sets us apart.
+We are, in every sense of the words, voice actors.

 A voiceover is acting.
 And because you don’t have a stage or props or costumes, it’s all about what you do with your voice.
-While you may be gifted, it’s what you do with that gift and how you use it that gets noticed.
+While you may be gifted with an exceptional voice, it’s what you do with that gift and how you use it that gets noticed...and gets you paid.

 3. It takes good equipment to stay in this business.